Alternative dispute resolution

 The Law Society also offers a wide range of facilities to its members by which disputes, whether interpractitioner or between practitioners and clients, can be resolved without recourse to the Court system.

-New fees for alternative dispute resolution
+Fees for alternative dispute resolution (current 3 May 2016)

 Law Society Mediation Program – confidential, face-to-face mediation sessions conducted by experienced, highly-trained solicitors.